 Our sincere thanks go to Christianity Today writer, Kate Shellnutt, for first bringing this to our attention.

-Tags: Christianity KGB Vladimir Putin
+Tags: Christianity Vladimir Putin